jmbannon/ytdl-sub/docs/source/guides/getting_started/first_config.rst

 1. Set advanced functionality that is not specifiable in a subscription file, such as working directory location.
 These are set underneath ``configuration``.
 2. Create custom presets, which can drastically simplify your subscription file.
 These are defined underneath ``presets``.
+   Presets are intended to be applicable and reusable across multiple subscriptions.

-Below is a basic configuration:
+Below is a common configuration:

 .. code-block:: yaml
   :linenos: